-A: NCS is upgrading HVAC filters to MERV 13, the most efficient that fit our systems.
+A: NCS has upgraded HVAC filters to MERV 13, the most efficient that fit our systems.
 Portable HEPA filter systems, which also increase ventilation and filtration in classrooms, have been added in Hearst and Whitby halls.
-More information is on this page.

 A: The introduction of social distancing requirements means that each classroom contains fewer desks than before, spaced at least 6 feet apart.
 Desks all face in one direction, toward the teacher and the whiteboard, and they may not be rotated or otherwise moved.